ParallelMaths/parallel/pages/6-35-piece-pizza.md

 ::: problem id=1_3 marks=1
 __1.3__ Describe the method used for oval-shaped pizza sharing:

-* [ ] Find the center and cut slices with equal angles
+* [ ] Find the centre and cut slices with equal angles
-* [ ] Divide the perimeter equally and slice towards the center
+* [ ] Divide the perimeter equally and slice towards the centre
 * [x] Imagine it's a round pizza, slice equally, then stretch those slices onto the oval pizza
 * [ ] Fold the pizza in half and slice in equal sized strips
 :::